featurestoreorg/featurestore-benchmarks/README.md

 # Feature Store Benchmarks

+Feature stores are a new category of data platform that manages data for model training and inference.
+We believe that benchmarks are important for feature stores as:

+ * benchmarks are good way to measure progress in a field;
+ * faster feature stores will change how users work with data in AI, enabling more data-centric AI engineering.

 The benchmark results presented here should follow [these database benchmarking principles](https://hannes.muehleisen.org/publications/DBTEST2018-performance-testing.pdf):

  * Reproducibility - you should be able to easily setup the feature store and re-run the source code provided in this repository